Novurix/Youtube-View-Bot/README.md

 # Youtube View Bot

-this bot will view videos in the urls array in Program.cs The videos must precisely come youtube.
+this bot will view videos in the urls array in <a href="https://github.com/Novurix/Youtube-View-Bot/blob/master/Program.cs">Program.cs</a> The videos must precisely come youtube.
 PS, if something happens to you using this, i do not take any responsibility from your actions.